Instruction Mining: Instruction Data Selection for Tuning Large Language Models: Methodology

 \section{Methodology}

+In this section, we provide a detailed description of our proposed method, \textsc{InstructMining}.
+A procedure graph is provided in Figure~\ref{fig:procedure}.
+Our method is composed of two parts, quality estimation and threshold search.
+We first introduce our method for estimating instruction data quality in Section~\ref{sec:method-def}.
+This is achieved by aligning the data quality with the inference loss of a fine-tuned model.
+Then we propose our evaluation rule along with the selected natural language indicators in Section~\ref{sec:method-qua}.
+Finally, we present the observed double descent phenomenon and introduce a \textsc{BlendSearch}-based data selector in Section~\ref{sec:method-blendsearch}.

-\subsection{What is Instruction Quality?}
+\subsection{What is instruction quality?}

-In this paper, we follow the superficial alignment hypothesis proposed by ~\cite{zhou2023lima} that a model's knowledge is mostly learnt during pretraining, while instruction-following data teaches the model to follow a certain pattern when interacting with users.
-Hence, the quality of these instruction-following data could be viewed as its ability to efficiently steer language models in learning to generate responses in a particular manner.
-Based on this assumption, we further propose our instruction quality evaluation hypothesis as follows,
+In this paper, we follow the superficial alignment hypothesis proposed by ~\cite{zhou2023lima} that a model's knowledge is mostly learnt during pretraining, while instruction data teaches the model to follow a certain pattern when interacting with users.
+Hence, the quality of these instruction data could be viewed as its ability to efficiently steer language models in learning to generate responses in a particular manner.
+Based on this assumption, we further propose our instruction quality evaluation hypothesis as follows. \begin{hypothesis}\textbf{Instruction Quality Evaluation Hypothesis}: \textit{ Given an instruction dataset $D$, we finetune a language model on $D$, denoted as $M_{ft}$.
+The instruction quality of $D$ can be estimated through the inference loss of $M_{ft}$ on a evaluation dataset $D_{eval}$.} \end{hypothesis}

 To ensure the inference loss provides a valid measure for evaluating data quality, the evaluation set should comprise a selected collection of unbiased and high-quality instruction-following samples.